lightning/bolts/02-peer-protocol.md

 #### Rationale

-The `funding-output-index` can only be 1 byte, since that's how we'll pack it into the channel-id used throughout the gossip protocol.
-The limit of 255 outputs should not be overly burdensome.
+The `funding-output-index` can only be 2 bytes, since that's how we'll pack it into the channel-id used throughout the gossip protocol.
+The limit of 65535 outputs should not be overly burdensome.

 ### The `funding_signed` message